YVZYLDZ11/ML/README.md

 # ML

-These examples are excerpts, I took them to improve myself and learn the field of Machine Learning.
+I did them to improve myself and learn the field of Machine Learning.